earthlab/hub-ops/docs/source/daily-operations/modify-remove-hub.rst

 If you check your hub should still be running at this point.
 This is because all you have done so far is tell CI to not deploy new changes for this hub.

+If you check your hub should still be running at this point.
+This is because all we have done is stop Actions from trying to build the docker image and deploy the hub when there are changes.

 Step two: Uninstall the helm release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~